-For fiscal year 2023-24, the Basin and the State is currently experiencing a potential second consecutive above-normal snowfall and rainfall event.
-The State Water Project (SWP) Allocation for 2024 is 40 percent, as of April.
-In addition, due to an unprecedented long-term drought since 2005, there was strong conservation messaging throughout the Basin to help the Basin water levels from declining further, along with these local wet conditions.
-The conservation messaging and wet conditions have the Basin experiencing production as low as 168,000 acre-feet in fiscal year 2022-23, which is a historical low since the adjudication.
-It appears fiscal year 2023-24 production is trending to be around 170,000 acre-feet.
-The long-term drought (see Appendix A) has significantly impacted the Basin storage and water levels.
+For fiscal year 2024-25, the Basin is currently experiencing 36 percent of average rainfall and the State is currently experiencing 93 percent of normal snowfall and 110 percent of normal rainfall.
+The State Water Project (SWP) Allocation for 2025 is 50 percent, as of May.
+In addition, due to an unprecedented long-term drought since 2005, there was strong conservation messaging throughout the Basin to help the Basin water levels from declining further, along with 2022 and 2023 local wet conditions.
+The conservation messaging and wet conditions resulted in the Basin experiencing production as low as 168,000 acre-feet in fiscal year 2022-23, which is a historical low since the adjudication.
+It appears fiscal year 2024-25 production is trending to be around 190,000 acre-feet, even with below average rainfall.
 In addition to conservation messaging, the Watermaster has made significant changes to Basin management (including Water Resources Development Assessment (RDA)) to help supplement the significant reduction in local water supply for Basin replenishment.
 During this time, the Watermaster reduced and held the Operating Safe Yield (OSY) at 150,000 acre-feet for the last ten (10) consecutive years, which is unprecedented.
+The Engineer has stated, "...the Watermaster should consider maintaining the OSY at no more than 150,000 acre-feet until such times as the operational elevation at the Key Well is significantly above elevation 200 feet...", and hydrologic conditions demonstrate an increasing Key Well elevation, significant storage in canyon reservoirs for replenishment, and adequate imported water supply availability.
+Last year was the first time since that 10-year period the Watermaster increased the OSY to 160,000 acre-feet.
 The Watermaster has used the RDA and OSY as the primary "tools" for Basin water supply management.
-The unexpected 2-year above-normal hydrologic events are being reviewed very closely to determine if, and when, Basin conditions will allow the Watermaster to, once again, utilize the OSY as the "primary" tool for Basin water supply management.

-Is it appropriate time for the Engineer to recommend an "increase" to the OSY?
-The Engineer has stated, "...the Watermaster should consider maintaining the OSY at no more than 150,000 acre-feet until such times as the operational elevation at the Key Well is significantly above elevation 200 feet...", and hydrologic conditions demonstrate an increasing Key Well elevation, significant storage in canyon reservoirs for replenishment, and adequate imported water supply availability.